greg-raven/Uncommon-Sense/_posts/2010-10-12-the-purpose-of-a-college-education.md

 ---
-title: 'The purpose of a college education'
+title: "The purpose of a college education"
 layout: post
 categories:
 - race